dohyung97022/mysqlfunc/README.md

 #### ClearTable

 Clears all data from a table, use with caution!
-Takes a boolean to check if you want the auto increment to reset to 1. (false in some cases like one to many)
+Takes a boolean to check if you want the auto increment to reset to 1. (false in some cases)

 ```go
 err := mysqlfunc.ClearTable(table string, resetIncrement bool) error